TeXitoi/rusty-clock/README.md

 - (+) -> VB

 Plug the micro USB connector of the blue pill board to a USB power supply (or a computer).

+## Compiling and flashing

+For compiling and flashing, please refer to [the blue pill quickstart](https://github.com/TeXitoi/blue-pill-quickstart/blob/master/README.md).
+Note that a nightly toolchain is required.